TraceLarson/HouseFax/docs/brief.md

 - [Pitch](#pitch)

 ## Audience
-- The primary audience would be age 30+ adults whom are established in their careers, have atleast one child, are arried, and are looking to purchase or rent a property in an area that is more accommodating to raise their family. ue to the typically higher than average real estate prices in Austin TX as opposed to ther urban areas in TX, the user should be in the middle to upper middle class income racket.
+- The primary audience would be age 30+ adults whom are established in their careers, have at least one child, are married, and are looking to purchase or rent a property in an area that is more accommodating to raise their family.
+Due to the typically higher than average real estate prices in Austin TX as opposed to other urban areas in TX, the user should be in the middle to upper middle class income bracket.
 ## Problem
 - Current real estate applications are too broad with their property and neighborhood information when referencing crime.
 They provide many details but the fact that they offer crime information is